salemove/gojo/README.md

 ## Usage

-* Clone this repository: `git@github.com:salemove/gojo.git && cd gojo`.
+* Clone this repository: `git clone https://github.com/salemove/gojo.git && cd gojo`.
-* See the list of available katas with `git branch`.
-Every branch is a kata.
+* See the list of available katas with `git branch -a`.
+Every `kata-*` branch is a kata.
 * Pick a kata and start it with e.g. `git checkout kata-1-fixup`.
 * Run `./start` to start the kata and print instructions.
 * Do it.